subinbean/GPT-2022/README.md

 The stack used for this project is: for the frontend, Next.js, TailwindCSS, and React are used.
 For the backend, Flask is used along with the langchain library for AI-related logic.
 Finally, Pinecone is used as a vector database storing embeddings of documents.

+## Points of improvement (todo)

+-   Currently uses RAG for all questions (even ones that aren't really necessary)

 ## Helpful Resources

 -   https://python.langchain.com/docs/use_cases/question_answering/